IvonneBenitesRodriguez/mathMagicians/README.md

 ## 📖 mathmagicians<a name="about-project"></a>
 This project is about a Math Magicians application.
-We have created the layout of the calculator following the wireframe, we have used functional components to create the functionality.
+We have created the **logic of the calculator**⭐️ according to 2 files named operate.js and calculate.js, we have installed a js library named **big.js**.<br/>
+We have used **click event handlers, Props and useState** to provide the dynamics to our buttons and **perform math operations** in our functional components.

 <br/>